 Use this method if any of the others are not practical.
-It does work (just), but can still be a lot of effort and the rims will still have some brittle glue left on them.
+It does work (just), but it can still take a lot of effort to get the tires off and the rims may still have some brittle glue left on them.
 Sometimes the tire can take a lot of tugging or prising off too.

 Works better if you cut some of the tire away first, to allow the hot water to get to the glued bead.

 Carefully place the wheels in a pan of boiling water on top of the oven.
 You’ll need to leave them fully submerged for at least 30 minutes, maybe more.